 The Plan allows for investment in QEP common stock.
 QEP is the Plan Sponsor; therefore, transactions in QEP common stock qualify as party-in-interest transactions.
-During the periods ended December 31, 2012 and 2011, the Plan received dividends of \$101,329 and \$96,605, respectively on shares of QEP common stock.
-Purchases and in-kind contributions of QEP common stock amounted to \$3,823,563 and \$3,995,914, respectively, and transactions involving sales and distributions of QEP common stock were \$12,431,832 and \$9,809,966, respectively.
+During the periods ended December 31, 2013 and 2012, the Plan received dividends of \$89,457 and \$101,329, respectively on shares of QEP common stock.
+Purchases and in-kind contributions of QEP common stock amounted to \$1,525,383 and \$3,823,563, respectively, and transactions involving sales and distributions of QEP common stock were \$6,349,357 and \$12,431,832, respectively.

-Certain Plan investments are in common/collective trust funds managed by Wells Fargo.
-Because the Plan pays certain fees to Wells Fargo and Wells Fargo is the Trustee of the Plan, these transactions qualify as party-in-interest transactions.
+Certain Plan investments are in funds managed by Wells Fargo and Fidelity, which were both trustees of the Plan during the year ended December 31, 2013.
+Fidelity was appointed as the trustee on April 1, 2013 with Wells Fargo being the trustee prior to that.
+Because the Plan pays certain fees to these parties these transactions qualify as party-in-interest transactions.